 Most college students try to live on small budgets, however many fail to do so.
 If you are able to spend your money wisely while at school, however, you can graduate with less debt.
-Whether you are receiving a chesapeake college education in the classroom or are going through an online degree program from home, budgeting while in school is necessary.
+Whether you are receiving a college education in the classroom or are going through an online degree program from home, budgeting while in school is necessary.
 Let’s take a look at some easy money saving tips while attending college.

 - Get a free checking and savings account.
 Looks for banks that cater to students.

 - Keep track of your checking account to avoid losing money through overdraft fees.
 Your debit card can cost you a lot of money if you don’t know how much money is in your checking account.

 - Unless you think you really need one, don’t carry a credit card while attending college.
 You’ll probably buy things you don’t need.
 Payments on the interest can really add up.